High Artist Spotlight: Romeo Niyigena

 What advice would you give to your younger self?

 Do you listen to music while you are creating?
-If yes, tell us your favorite song and artist.
+If yes, share the song and artist that you listen to while creating art.

 What's the best thing about being an artist?